Viral vector vaccine: History

 The first viral vector was introduced in 1972 through genetic engineering of the SV40 virus.
 A recombinant viral vector was first used when a hepatitis B surface antigen gene was inserted into a vaccinia virus.
 Subsequently, other viruses including adenovirus, adeno-associated virus, retrovirus, cytomegalovirus, sendai virus, and lentiviruses have been designed into vaccine vectors.
 Vaccinia virus and adenovirus are the most commonly used viral vectors because of robust immune response it induces.

 The incorporation of several viruses in vaccination schemes has been investigated since the vaccinia virus was created in 1984 as a vaccine vector.
 Human clinical trials were conducted for viral vector vaccines against several infectious diseases including Zika virus, influenza viruses, respiratory syncytial virus, HIV, and malaria, before the vaccines that target SARS-CoV-2, which causes COVID-19.

 Two Ebola vaccines that used viral vector technology were used to combat Ebola outbreaks in West Africa (2013–2016), and in the Democratic Republic of the Congo (2018–2020).
 The rVSV-ZEBOV vaccine was approved for medical use in the European Union in November 2019, and in December 2019 for the United States.
 Zabdeno/Mvabea was approved for medical use in the European Union in July 2020.

 Technology

 Viral vector vaccines enable antigen expression within cells and induce a robust cytotoxic T cell response, unlike subunit vaccines which only confer humoral immunity.
-In order to transfer a nucleic acid coding for a specific protein to a cell, the vaccines employ a variant of a virus as it’s vector.
+In order to transfer a nucleic acid coding for a specific protein to a cell, the vaccines employ a variant of a virus as its vector.
 This process helps to create immunity against the disease, which helps to protect people from contracting the infection.
 Viral vector vaccines do not cause infection with either the virus used as the vector or the source of the antigen.
 The genetic material it delivers does not integrate into a person's genome.

 The majority of viral vectors lack the required genes, making them unable to replicate.
 In order to be widely accepted and approved for medical use, the development of viral vector vaccines requires a high biological safety level.
 Consequently, non or low-pathogenic viruses are often selected.